jacebrowning/verchew/docs/cli/configuration.md

 # Version Arguments

-If one of your system dependencies using an argument other than `--version` to display its version information, this can be changed in the configuration file using the `cli_version_arg` setting:
+If one of your system dependencies uses an argument other than `--version` to display its version information, this can be changed in the configuration file using the `cli_version_arg` setting:

 ```ini
 [Graphviz]